What DecIQ® is built on

 USD 2.8B · 29.7%

-The GAC™ portion arose from the absence of decision governance architecture after each triggering event, not from the events themselves.
-It is the portion DecIQ® addresses.
+Arose from absent decision governance response, not from the triggering events themselves.
+This is the portion DecIQ® addresses.

 second inquiry: decision governance practice · eighteen upstream operators · twelve indigenous operators assessed